+Computer Technology is required in this course.
 This course satisfies the Quantitative Literacy criteria (QL) for the 2014 Core Curriculum.
+Offered every semester.

 ECO 310.
 Intermediate Microeconomics.
 (3)

 Prerequisites: ECO 210, ECO 220.

 Theory of production; market structures, equilibrium of the firm and the industry; the pricing of factors of production; analysis of consumer behavior; general equilibrium analysis; and welfare economics.